massquantity/LibRecommender/examples/README.md

 The implicit data typically may only contains positive feedback, i.e. only has samples that labeled as 1.
 In this case negative sampling is needed to effectively train a model.
 We'll cover negative sampling issue in the [section below](#negative-sampling).

-By the way, some models such as `BPR` , `KNNEmbedding`,  `YouTuBeRetrieval` and `YouTubeRanking`, can only be used for `ranking` tasks because they are specially designed for that.
+By the way, some models such as `BPR` , `YouTuBeRetrieval`, `YouTuBeRanking`, `Item2Vec`, `DeepWalk`, `LightGCN` etc. , can only be used for `ranking` tasks since they are specially designed for that.

 ## `Pure` and `Feat` model

 `LibRecommender` is a hybrid recommender system, which means you can choose whether to use features other than user behaviors or not.
 For models only use user behaviors, we classify them as  `pure` models.
-This category includes `userCF, itemCF, SVD, SVD++, ALS, NCF, BPR, KnnEmbedding, RNN4Rec`.
+This category includes `userCF, itemCF, SVD, SVD++, ALS, NCF, BPR, RNN4Rec, Item2Vec, Caser, WaveNet, DeepWalk, NGCF, LightGCN`.

 Then for models that can include other features (e.g., age, sex, name etc.), we call them `feat` models.
 This category includes `Wide & Deep, FM, DeepFM, YouTuBeRetrieval, YouTubeRanking, AutoInt, DIN`.